mushyalienstar/Guess-the-Number-Game/README.md

 # Guess-the-Number-Game-

-A simple game where you have to guess the randomely generated number.
+It's a simple game where you have to guess the randomly generated number.

-To change the level (the parameters of the randomely generated number), just click the levels button in the top left and then select which level you would like to play!
+To change the level (the parameters of the randomly generated number), click the levels button in the top left and then select which level you would like to play!

-To play again in the same level, just click the Again! button in the top left under the levels button.
+To play again on the same level, click the Again! button in the top left under the levels button.

-Made this to become more comfortable coding in Javascript.
+Made this game to become more comfortable coding in Javascript.